623637646/ImpressionKit/README.md

 ImpressionGroup().durationThreshold = 2   // apply to the group. `UIView.durationThreshold` will be used if it's nil.
 ```

-Chage the threshold of area ratio in screen.
-It's from 0 to 1.
-The view will be impressed if it's area ratio keeps being bigger than this value.
+Modify the threshold (from 0 to 1) for the area ratio of the view on the screen.
+If the percentage of the view's area on the screen exceeds this threshold, it may trigger an impression.

 ```swift
 UIView.areaRatioThreshold = 0.4  // apply to all views